halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-incorporated-companies.md

-# How to: setup Incorporated Companies
+# How to setup Incorporated Companies

 This document will contain information relating to the setup of Incorporated Companies and contains the following sections: